simple-java-mail/smtp-connection-pool/RELEASING.md

 # Releasing smtp-connection-pool

-This repository follows the orchestration in Simple Java Mail's [maintainer workflow](https://github.com/bbottema/simple-java-mail/blob/master/MAINTAINER_WORKFLOW.md), adapted to a supporting-library reactor.
+This repository follows the orchestration in Simple Java Mail's [maintainer workflow](https://github.com/bbottema/simple-java-mail/blob/master/MAINTAINER_WORKFLOW.md), adapted to this multi-module supporting library.
 This file is the authoritative local guide; `how to release.txt` is retained only as a pointer for old bookmarks.

 The [real-server demo suite](smtp-connection-pool-demo/README.md) is executable release evidence, not ancillary sample code.
-It must remain prominent in user documentation, pass with the reactor, and stay excluded from published coordinates.
+It must remain prominent in user documentation, pass with the rest of the build, and stay out of Maven Central.

 ## Authorization boundary

 Preparing code, release notes, a milestone, and a draft release plan does not authorize publication.
-Do not push release commits, approve a CircleCI deployment lane, create or move tags, publish artifacts, or create the final GitHub release without explicit maintainer approval for that release.
+Do not push release commits, approve a CircleCI deployment job, create or move tags, publish artifacts, or create the final GitHub release without explicit maintainer approval for that release.

 Website changes in the sibling `simple-java-mail/simplejavamail.org` checkout also require their own approval and release flow.

 ## Naming conventions

-For a release such as `3.2.0`:
+For a release numbered `X.Y.Z`:

-- GitHub milestone: `3.2.0` (no `v`)
+- GitHub milestone: `X.Y.Z` (no `v`)
-- Git tag: `3.2.0` (no `v`)
+- Git tag: `X.Y.Z` (no `v`)
-- GitHub release title: `v3.2.0`
+- GitHub release title: `vX.Y.Z`
-- Conventional release commit: `released 3.2.0 [skip ci]`
+- Conventional release commit: `released X.Y.Z [skip ci]`
-- Maven reactor artifacts: all use `3.2.0`
+- Published Maven modules: all use `X.Y.Z`

-An additive provider or adapter is a SemVer minor release unless it introduces a breaking change to the existing core artifact.
+Choose the version using both compatibility and release-signaling intent.
+A major version may deliberately mark a significant architectural or product milestone even when the existing API remains binary-compatible.

 ## 1. Plan the release